 - General Douglas MacArthur's innate sense of theatre made him an interesting case.
 Despite his reputation for flamboyant dress during wartime (his iconic WWII outfit was actually fairly mild compared to WWI when his troops called him "The fighting dude" and he often went into battle wearing Jodpurs, riding boots and his West Point varsity letter sweater armed only with a riding crop) he always wore impeccable regulation uniforms in peacetime.
 Each look was carefully calculated to fit the image he was trying to project and the audience he was trying to impress.
 The fact that he chose to make his famous farewell address wearing a civilian suit did not go unnoticed.

 - George S. Patton devised a distinctive uniform for the Armored Force in the 1930s.
-It was made of green gabardine, with a diagonal row of metal buttons running down the front of the abbreviated tunic, and topped with a gold-colored football helmet.
+It was made of green gabardine, with a diagonal row of metal buttons running down the front of the abbreviated tunic, and topped with a gold-colored football helmet (any resemblance to the ''Battlestar Galactica uniforms are purely coincidental).
 It was immediately dubbed the "Green Hornet", from the radio program, and officers made a point of visiting Patton's unit to see him wearing it.
 The "Green Hornet" was not adopted, of course.
 The Germans had the same idea, and their tank crews wore a black uniform during World War II; surprisingly, it was not confused with the black uniforms of the SS, probably due to differing styles and insignia.

 - Ulysses S. Grant almost never bothered with his own uniform, to the point that he only got into the Appomattox Court House surrender ceremony in his dirty fatigues and splattered with mud because the Confederates knew him by sight.
 In contrast Robert E. Lee was fully dressed in his best uniform for the surrender, with one observer commenting that if you hadn't known better you'd have thought Lee had won.
 Lee had been forced to abandon his baggage train earlier that week and he naturally chose to change into the best uniform he had left before ditching all of the others.
 Lee played into this trope as well by typically wearing the insignia and uniform of a colonel, despite his rank in the Confederate army.
 Among modern infantrymen, many would think Grant made the right choice - his mud-spattered uniform showed that he was "in the shit," and not just a desk officer who had the time to get clean.